osamunoda/manipulator/README.md

 JS-Drill: Demo file. the manipulator is already installed.
 First of all, check it before you install this in your file.

 manipulator_howto.mp4: how-to movie

+(Note on Windows)
+The WebViewer engine in Windows is currently based on IE11.
+As a result, the following limitations occur
+1. new technologies introduced by ES6, such as arrow functions and Map, cannot be used.
+2. the latest version of d3 (ver6) cannot be used.
+If any of the formulas used in JS-Drill correspond to the above, a syntax error will be returned.

+(About D3)
+On Mac, v6 is loaded via CDN and on Win, v5 is loaded via CDN.